KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter: KILO-EKF in

 where the frequency vectors $\bs{\varpi}_i$ are drawn independently as $\bs{\varpi}_i \sim \mathcal{N}(\mbf{0}, \mbf{W}/k_\ell)$.
 Here, $\mbf{W}$ is a (typically diagonal) weighting matrix that controls the relative importance of each input dimension, and $k_\ell$ is a length-scale parameter.
 Both hyperparameters can be selected a priori or tuned from data.

 SERFFs are commonly used as lifting functions in Koopman-based methods due to their strong empirical performance~\cite{koopman-with-rff}, and have been successfully applied in prior Koopman-based estimation work~\cite{kooplin, rckl}.
 From a theoretical perspective, as the number of random features increases, SERFFs asymptotically approximate the squared-exponential kernel~\cite{rff-koopman, kooplin}.
-Since this kernel is universal, its associated RKHS is dense in the space of continuous functions on compact domains, enabling the approximation of a broad class of nonlinear measurement functions~\cite{steinwart2001}.
+Since this kernel is universal, it can approximate a broad class of nonlinear measurement functions~\cite{steinwart2001}.
 Despite this expressiveness, kernel methods scale poorly, with computational complexity typically growing cubically in the number of training samples~\cite{scholkopf2002}.
 In contrast, SERFFs offer a more flexible alternative, as the trade-off between approximation accuracy and computational cost can be directly controlled by selecting the number of random features.

 The proposed lifting framework can be applied directly without modification by defining $\mbf{p}_{\mbs{\xi}}(\mbf{s}) = \mbf{z}(\mbf{s})$ from~\eqref{eq:serff}.
 In many practical scenarios, however, some prior knowledge of the system is available.
 In such cases, it is beneficial to incorporate this knowledge by constructing handcrafted features inspired by known measurement models.
 Handcrafted features can explicitly encode known structure and reduce the number of random features required.
 See Section~\ref{sec:experiments} for an example.
 It is also often advantageous to restrict the lifting to a subset of the original state variables.
 For example, if the measurement is known to depend only on the pose, we modify~\eqref{eq:se23-state-vector} to retain only the corresponding components and discard the remaining state variables: